Crossoufire/MyLists/README.md

 # Key Features

-* Build your lists for all your series, anime, movies, games and books.
+* Build your lists for all your series, anime, movies, games books, and manga.
-* Level up your Profile and lists with the leveling systems, and climb up the Hall of Fame!
+* Level up your profile and lists with the leveling systems, and climb up the Hall of Fame!
-* Get detailed statistics about your entertainment habits (time spent, number of episodes watched, preferred genres, rating distribution, etc...).
+* Get detailed statistics like: time spent, number of episodes watched, preferred genres, rating distribution, and more!
 * Stay informed about upcoming episodes in your series/anime, along with new movies.
 * Follow your friends and get updates on their lists.
-* Compare your lists with other users.
 * Notifications system.
 * And more to come!